e-mcmanus/Okeke23_Replication/README.md

 Replication conducted as part of the Norwich Replication Games, 10th July 2023 (Institute for Replication)

+Do files detailing the replication are attached and should be used alongside the replication package provided by Okeke.

 Reference:
 Okeke, Edward N. 2023.
 "When a Doctor Falls from the Sky: The Impact of Easing Doctor Supply Constraints on Mortality."
 American Economic Review, 113 (3): 585-627.
 DOI: 10.1257/aer.20210701